 SurveySparrow pegs a 35% retention rate as a good level for online stores, which fits with what we see at Segment.

 But don’t work out your customer retention rate just to compare it against your competitors’...measure it on a monthly or quarterly basis in order to understand whether your marketing efforts are improving customer loyalty and profitability.

-We’ve outlined 17 tried-and-tested strategies to increase customer retention that span three main areas, along with stats, case studies and examples.
+We’ve outlined 17 tried-and-tested customer retention strategies to increase that can help raise your retention rate, three main areas, along with stats, case studies and examples.

 The three areas we’d suggest your ecommerce brand focuses on are: